InstincDev/the-good-place/readme.markdown

 ## Images
-- Food images used in the design come from Foodsie Feed - http://foodiesfeed.com
+- Images used in the design come from Unsplash - http://unsplash.com
 - Subtle patterns for some of the background patterns in the design - http://subtlepatterns.com/